-We study the dependence of the filament formation on $M\sub{BH}$ in \autoref{fig:tube_evo_mbh}.
-Here, we vary not only $M\sub{BH}$ but also the radius of the polytrope, $L$, to control the spatial resolution in the simulation. $L$ also sets the timescale so that the simulation can follow the gas evolution.
-When the passage of the RSMBH perturbs the gas and induces radiative cooling, the core of the polytrope ($r = L/10$) starts collapsing in a few sound crossing times.
+We study the dependence of filament formation on $M\sub{BH}$ in \autoref{fig:tube_evo_mbh}.
+Here, we vary not only $M\sub{BH}$ but also the radius of the polytrope, $L$, to control spatial resolution in the simulation. $L$ also sets the timescale so that the simulation can follow the evolution of the gas.
+When the passage of the RSMBH perturbs the gas and induces radiative cooling, the core of the polytrope ($r = L/10$) starts to collapse at a few sound crossing times.
 For the polytropic CGM model with the same $T\sub{0,c}$ and different $L$ values, the sound crossing time is proportional to $L$.

-In the simulations with sufficient resolutions (runs-D and -F, solid orange and green), the evolution of the density and temperature of the gas of the cylinder agrees with the analytic predictions (black) independent of $M\sub{BH}$, while the development of the dense filament is still on the way.
-As discussed above, the timescale allowed to follow is shorter in these runs than in run-A because of the smaller $L$.
+In simulations with sufficient resolutions (runs-D and -F, solid orange and green), the evolution of the density and temperature of the gas of the cylinder reasonably agrees with the analytic predictions (black) independent of $M\sub{BH}$, while the development of the dense filament is still on the way.
+As discussed above, the timescale allowed to follow is shorter in these runs than in run-A because of the smaller $L$, and following the long-term response of the CGM to RSMBHs with a smaller $M\sub{BH}$ is left for future studies.
 Nevertheless, the 'seeds' of a dense filament will trace the track derived by the analytic model in the long-term evolution, as with run-A, for the following two reasons.
 First, the CGM density and temperature in runs-D and -F are the same as those in run-A. Second, the self-similar response of the CGM to the RSMBH perturbation is expected, as shown in \autoref{fig:cool_enhance}.

 Runs-E and -G (orange and green dotted) have the same CGM and RSMBH parameters as those in runs-D and -F, respectively.
-However, the density and temperature stay constant throughout the entire simulation.
-These simulations employ a larger $L$, which allows to follow the gas evolution for longer while the spatial resolution gets lower.
-Due to the insufficient resolutions, the filament formation is artificially suppressed in these simulations.
+However, the density and temperature remain constant throughout the simulation.
+These simulations employ a larger $L$, which allows one to follow the gas evolution for longer while the spatial resolution gets lower.
+Due to insufficient resolutions, filament formation is artificially suppressed in these simulations.